JoshuaKiplimo/sentiment_analysis/README.md

 ### Try it

-To see the sentiment analyis in action, [click here](https://sentiment-analysiss.herokuapp.com/)
+To see the sentiment analyis in action, [click here](https://sentiment-analysiss.herokuapp.com/).
+Allow up to 30 seconds for Heroku to start up.